promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 #  Lease Time

 Spring XAP Data comes with a support of defining lease time for new objects in the repository.
-The basic idea behind it is limiting the time an object is reachable in space.
-To use this feature, you can specify lease time (in any time units) when saving with `save(...)` methods.
+The basic idea behind it is limiting the time an object lives in Space.
+To use this feature, you can specify the lease time (in any time units) when saving with `save(...)` methods.
 These overloaded methods will return a special `LeaseContext` object that allows you to track, renew and cancel the lease.

 The essential idea behind a lease is fairly simple.
 * When creating a resource, the requestor creates the resource with a limited life span.